 We also collect data about the devices and computers you use to access the Services, including IP addresses, browser type, language, operating system, Fitbit or mobile device information (including device and application identifiers), the referring web page, pages visited, location (depending on the permissions you have granted us), and cookie information.

-We may also use your information to help you find and connect with other users and to allow other users to find and connect with you on the Services.
+For the Services’ community features, we may use your information to help you find and connect with other users and to allow other users to find and connect with you.
 For example, your account contact information allows other users to add you as a friend.
 When another user has your email or mobile phone number in their contact list or in their friend network on a connected service, we show that user that you are a user of the Services.

 When you allow us to collect precise location information, we use that information to provide and improve features of the Services such as recording where a workout took place or mapping an activity.

-We use the information we collect to personalize the Services, make inferences, and show you more relevant content.
+We also use your information to make inferences and show you more relevant content.
 Here are some examples:

 We use the information we collect to promote the safety and security of the Services, our users, and other parties.
 For example, we may use the information to authenticate users, facilitate secure payments, protect against fraud and abuse, respond to a legal request or claim, conduct audits, and enforce our terms and policies.